stevemeier/mirrorlist/README.md

 The frontend offers multiple endpoints under the `/admin` path to allow cache, repository and mirror management.
 These endpoints follow a REST-style logic with HTTP methods such as POST (to create), PATCH (to modify) and DELETE (to remove) to manage objects.
+See openapi.yaml for details.

 ## Configuration